-If persons have been tested positive, these persons should also inform their contact persons directly.
-In this form (PDF) all persons are to be entered with whom one had contact from 48 hours before the onset of symptoms.
-This applies in particular to conversation situations longer than 15 minutes and closer than 1.5 meters or a common longer stay (> 30 min) of several persons in one room, regardless of whether masks were worn or the distances were observed.
+If persons have been tested positive, these persons should also inform their close contacts directly.
+In this form (PDF), all persons with whom one had contact from 48 hours before the onset of symptoms are to be entered.
+This applies in particular to conversation situations longer than 10 minutes and closer than 1.5 meters or a common longer stay (> 10 min) of several persons in one room, regardless of whether masks were worn or the distances were observed.
 Corresponding persons should then go into quarantine for 14 days.
-This is the only way to prevent further persons from being infected in the meantime.
+This is the only way to avoid infecting other people in the meantime.
 More information can be found under close contacts.

 Quarantine is necessary if a person is possibly infected with the SARS-CoV-2 coronavirus.
-These are mostly people returning from risk areas and contact persons.
+This usually involves people returning from risk areas and close contacts.

-For more information on quarantine after returning from risk areas, see Travelers Returning.
-[Link]
+For more information on quarantine after returning from risk areas, see Returning Travelers.

-For the quarantine for contact persons, the health department orders the following (verbally and in writing) according to the recommendation of the Robert Koch Institute (PDF ) for contact persons:
+For the quarantine for close contacts, the health department orders the following (verbally and in writing) according to the recommendation of the Robert Koch Institute (PDF) for contact persons: